 Why Processing Large Invoice PDFs is a Manual Bottleneck

-For many Accounts Payable teams, the PDF format is a double-edged sword.
+For many Accounts Payable teams, the PDF format creates a paradox.
 While it is a universal standard for document exchange, receiving consolidated monthly invoices, end-of-project billing summaries, or batches of individual invoices scanned into one large file creates a significant operational bottleneck.
 Your team is likely tasked with processing these documents, but the manual steps required are inefficient and costly.

 The most obvious cost is wasted labor hours spent on repetitive, low-value data entry.
 Beyond that, the process introduces a high risk of data entry errors that demand time-consuming reconciliation work to fix.
 These inefficiencies ultimately cause delays in the payment cycle, which can strain vendor relationships and prevent you from capturing early payment discounts.